How to decide consensus? A combinatorial necessary and sufficient condition and a proof that consensus is decidable but NP-hard: Conclusions

 \section{Conclusions}

-Our goal has been to investigate the complexity of the consensus problem, and we have obtained some partial results to that end.
-We have shown that the consensus problem is decidable but that it is NP-hard for two matrices and for three undirected matrices.
+We have provided a combinatorial necessary and sufficient condition for consensus, the so-called ``avoiding sets condition."
+This theorem can be used to show that checking consensus of a finite set of matrices is NP-hard but decidable.
+This is the case even when there are just two matrices in the set.
+For undirected matrices, our NP-hardness result is for three or more matrices.

 Our work points to some intriguing open questions.
 We have left open the complexity of deciding whether a set of two undirected matrices is a consensus set.
-Moreover, our algorithm for deciding whether a set of matrices is a consensus set is doubly-exponential in the matrix dimension $n$, and it is interesting to ask whether a singly-exponential algorithm exists.
+Moreover, while the NP-hardness results conjecturally rule out a polynomial-time algorithm, it is not at present clear if it is possible to check whether a finite set of $n \times n$ matrices is a consensus set in time which is even singly exponential in $n$.
+Indeed, the naive algorithm based on the avoiding sets condition checks properties of all products of length $O(3^n)$, and the number of such products is doubly exponential in $n$.

 More broadly, even though stability determination for switched systems often turns out to be undecidable \cite{vb00}, it may turn out to be decidable (and even tractable) for many important subclasses of switched systems.
-It would be very interesting to relate the complexity of stability questions such as the one we consider here to the structural properties of the systems.
+It would be very interesting to relate the complexity of stability questions such as the one we consider here to the structural properties of the systems in question.